Katie's Notes

 In August 2024, I resumed learning ikebana at the Ikenobo School, returning after 10 years.

 When I was a child, my grandmother hosted ikebana and tea ceremony classes at home.
-She would invite a teacher and offer our house as the venue.
+She would invite teachers and offer our house as the venue.
 Around ten local people gathered each month to take lessons.
 On those days, when I came home from school, the house was filled with the sight of flowers, or on other days, the aroma of matcha and sweets.
-A corner of our home was transformed into a space dedicated to ikebana and the tea ceremony.

 The ikebana I remember from the 1980s was slightly different from what I practise today.
 The arrangements were tall and visually striking.
 Luxurious vases held generous amounts of flowers, with flamboyant, elaborate displays.
 At that time, I did not feel particularly drawn to ikebana.
 My interest only began to blossom when I reached my thirties.